|University of Massachusetts Hockey Game Notes

 - In the road matchup with the Warriors, Leonard assisted both the game-tying extra attacker goal with 33 seconds to play in regulation and the overtime game winner.
 He finished the night with three assists and was tabbed the Hockey East Player of the Week for his efforts.

-- Overall in Hockey East, he is tied for second in points (11), third in assists (8) and tied for second in power-play points (6).
+- Overall in Hockey East, he is tied for first in points (13), tied for second in assists (9) and second in power-play points (7).

 Fitting Right In